ip69719/ip69719-ci-portfolio-one/README.md

 * Learned about CSS Flexible Box Layout model from [Understanding Flexbox: Everything you need to know](https://www.freecodecamp.org/news/understanding-flexbox-everything-you-need-to-know-b4013d4dc9af/) article by Emmanuel Ohans.
 * Learned about CSS Gradients from this [W3 schools](https://www.w3schools.com/css/css3_gradients.asp) tutorial.
 * Learned how to create a "fixed" menu with CSS from this [W3 schools](https://www.w3schools.com/howto/howto_css_fixed_menu.asp#gsc.tab=0) tutorial.
+* Learned how to use :nth-child selector from this [CSS-Tricks](https://css-tricks.com/almanac/selectors/n/nth-child/) article.